ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 ("CIDR"), this is even more common with IPv6.
 The ``ansible.netcommon.ipaddr()`` filter can extract useful data from these prefixes.

-Here's an example set of two host prefixes (with some "control" values)
+Here's an example set of two host prefixes (with some "control" values):

 .. code-block:: yaml+jinja

     host_prefix: ['2001:db8:deaf:be11::ef3/64', '192.0.2.48/24', '127.0.0.1', '192.168.0.0/16']

-First, let's make sure that we only work with correct host/prefix values, not just subnets or single IP addresses
+First, let's make sure that we only work with correct host/prefix values, not just subnets or single IP addresses.

 .. code-block:: yaml+jinja